Flyglobespan: Long-haul expansion

 Liverpool was added to the Flyglobespan network from November 2006, with flights to Tenerife.
-Also added is Liverpool's first connection with Hamilton/John C. Munro International Airport from May 2007.
-The airline also began Liverpool's first long-haul flight, to New York (JFK), using Boeing 757-200 aircraft, daily in May 2007.
-However, after a long series of problems with the service, due largely to reliability problems with the route's sole aircraft, which resulted in repeated massive delays on the service Flyglobespan announced in early July that they would abandon the route in October of the same year, only six months after the service's inception.
+The airline began Liverpool's first long-haul flight, to New York (JFK), using Boeing 757-200 aircraft, daily in May 2007.
+However, after a series of problems with the service, due largely to reliability problems with the route's sole aircraft which resulted in frequent major delays on the service, Flyglobespan announced in early July that they would abandon the route in October of the same year, only six months after its inception.

 Flights to Hamilton, Ontario, Canada from Manchester started in November, with two of the three weekly flights.
-It also commenced a three times a week service from Manchester to Cape Town, South Africa on 4 November 2006, but this service was withdrawn at the end of the 2007 Summer season.
+It also commenced a three times a week service from Manchester to Cape Town, South Africa on 4 November 2006, but this service was withdrawn at the end of the 2007 summer season.

 Flyglobespan started new services in May 2007 from Hamilton/John C. Munro International Airport, Canada to destinations in the UK and Ireland, including Doncaster-Sheffield Airport; this was the first scheduled transatlantic flight to operate from the airport.
 Hamilton Airport is located between Toronto and nearby Niagara Falls, about 75 kilometres southwest, or an hour's drive from, Toronto's main Pearson International Airport.
 Hamilton Airport is about one hour away from Toronto's city centre whereas Pearson International Airport is about thirty minutes away.

-Flyglobespan commenced services in May 2007 from Ireland West Airport Knock to John F. Kennedy International Airport with three services a week, and Boston Logan International Airport twice a week.
-Some flights from Knock to New York made unscheduled refuelling stops at a number of remote locations including Keflavik, Iceland (though this is an exception, when they stopped at a major hub); Bangor, Maine; Stephenville and St Johns, Newfoundland.
-These refueling stops were scheduled when a 737-800 was used instead of the usual 757-200.
+Flyglobespan commenced services in May 2007 from Ireland West Airport to John F. Kennedy International Airport with three services a week, and Boston Logan International Airport twice a week.
+Some flights from Knock to New York made unscheduled refuelling stops at a number of remote locations including Keflavik, Iceland (though this is an exception, when they stopped at a major hub); Bangor, Maine; Stephenville and St. John's, Newfoundland.
+These refuelling stops were scheduled when a 737-800 was used instead of the usual 757-200.

-In 2007 Flyglobespan had its Skytrax rating withdrawn and suspended, owing to "product and service inconsistency".
+In 2007, Flyglobespan had its Skytrax rating withdrawn and suspended, owing to "product and service inconsistency".
 The airline did not regain its rating.